AlexVanLeyen/book-catalog/README.md

 # book-catalog :books:

-This submission is broken into two parts: the front-end (app), and the back-end (server).
+This submission has two parts: the front end (client) and the back end (server).

 ## Running